-You are encouraged to use any and all of the following to promote your event: Daily Disclosure, the EMS Calendar (access through "https://ems.law.asu.edu"), tabling on the fifth floor patio or in the sixth floor student lounge, e-mails to your organization's members using your own e-mail address book, and the digital display boards.
+the EMS Calendar (access through "https://ems.law.asu.edu"), tabling on the fifth floor patio or in the sixth floor student lounge, e-mails to your organization's members using your own e-mail address book, and the digital display boards.
 Note that flyers may not be attached to any wall.
-Be aware that flyers left overnight will likely be thrown away by the cleaning crew.
+Be aware that flyers left over-night will likely be thrown away by the cleaning crew.
+Within the BCLS App, you can create events and invite fellow students using the "my events" tab.
+In the future, more information will be released on how to best utilize the digital display boards to promote your event.